Updated: Jun 11

 Ultimately, there are lots of us out here who want to understand what it will take to get renters' attention.
 The American Council for an Energy Efficient Economy (ACEEE) recently completed a study comparing different approaches to grabbing the attention of homebuyers.
 They found that graphical representations of energy scores (as opposed to simple numbers) resonated more, as did ensuring that all listings included an energy score (as opposed to just giving special recognition to the most efficient listings).

-Earth Advantage, a consultancy in Portland OR, has also conducted extensive work to determine what works in energy labeling (see their publications library here), again with a focus on homebuyers and homeowners.
-Their recommendations: consistency,
+Earth Advantage, a consultancy in Portland OR, has also conducted extensive work to determine what works in energy labeling (see their publications library here, and this specific report here) again with a focus on homebuyers and homeowners.
+Their recommendations:

 In the long run, we just need more information about what works.
 In our next phase, it's a big part of what we aim to find out.
 What will help us shift attention from basic costs to full costs?
 When people perceive sustainable housing as more valuable and more cost-effective than the alternative, the market will make more of it.